GuillaumeFavelier/scripts/README.md

 - **screen**

-This script is designed to be sourced in the `.zshrc` configuration file.
+This script is designed to be sourced in the `.zshrc` configuration file like the following:

+`source $HOME/zscripts/screen.sh`

 It is able to detect and load pre-configured GNU `screen` sessions.

 - **lock**